jbenite2/Portfolio/content/posts/linux/index.en.md

      - S = shows the states like (R=running, Z=zombie, D=doing I/O)

   8) **ping** = small program that uses ICMP echo request/echo reply messages to test wheter a destination is reachable. sends a small packet
+     - ping -Rsv <hostname> = forms record of actual route travelled by query and reply
+  9) **traceroute** google.com= basically pings every server in the route to your host address